Margin-based sampling in high dimensions: When being active is less efficient than staying passive: Additional experiments on tabular data

 \subsection{Test error at different query budgets -- more datasets}

-We compare the test error of uniform and uncertainty sampling, similar to Figure~\ref{fig:teaser}, but for more real-world datasets.
-For uncertainty sampling, we use both oracle uncertainty and the uncertainty of $\fhat$ as shown in Algorithm~\ref{algo:us}.
-Figure~\ref{fig:appendix_teaser} show that oracle uncertainty sampling consistently leads to larger test error compared to passive learning on all datasets.
-In addition, using the uncertainty determined by the max-$\ell_2$-margin classifier also leads to worse prediction performance, in particular on the high-dimensional datasets and for small query budgets.
+We compare the test error of PL and M-AL, similar to Figure~\ref{fig:teaser}, but for more real-world datasets.
+For margin-based sampling, we use both the oracle margin and the margin of $\fhat$ as shown in Algorithm~\ref{algo:us}.
+Figure~\ref{fig:appendix_teaser} show that oracle M-AL consistently leads to larger test error compared to passive learning on all datasets.
+In addition, using the distance to the decision boundary determined by the max-$\ell_2$-margin classifier also leads to worse prediction performance, in particular on the high-dimensional datasets and for small query budgets.
 For illustration and computational purposes, we limit the query budget to $\min(3000, d/4)$.